rootio-avr/public-image-catalog/ubuntu/tensorflow/README.md

 - Adhere to the terms of licenses listed above

 Detailed license compliance information can be found at [root.io/trust-center](https://root.io/trust-center).

-## Source & Dockerfile
-The Dockerfile and source code for this image are available in our [GitHub Repository](https://github.com/rootio-avr/public-image-catalog/tree/main/ubuntu/tensorflow/).

 ## Usage Information
 For detailed examples and usage instructions, see the official Docker tensorflow/tensorflow documentation [here](https://hub.docker.com/r/tensorflow/tensorflow).